TemplateInvaders/ti-woocommerce-wishlist/readme.txt

 == Translations ==
 Want to add a new language to TI WooCommerce Wishlist?
 You can contribute via [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/ti-woocommerce-wishlist).

 == Suggestions ==
-You are excited from the TI WooCommerce Wishlist and want to contribute?
+You are excited about the TI WooCommerce Wishlist and want to contribute?
 Get involved at our [GitHub repository](https://github.com/TemplateInvaders/ti-woocommerce-wishlist)

 == Documentation ==
 Full documentation is available [here](https://templateinvaders.com/documentation/ti-woocommerce-wishlist-free/?utm_source=wordpressorg&utm_content=documentation).

 == Installation ==

-There are few ways to install TI WooCommerce Wishlist:
+There are a few ways to install TI WooCommerce Wishlist:

 = 1.
 From the WordPress admin panel: =

 + Go to "Plugins" > "Add New" and search for "TI WooCommerce Wishlist"

-+ Press "Install Now" button for the "TI WooCommerce Wishlist" plugin
++ Press the "Install Now" button for the "TI WooCommerce Wishlist" plugin

-+ After the installation is complete click "Activate" link (Plugins > Installed Plugins).
++ After the installation is complete click the "Activate" link (Plugins > Installed Plugins).

 = 2.
 Install manually using the FTP method. =

 + Download the plugin

-+ Upload the plugin folder into /wp-content/plugins directory of your WordPress installation using your favourite FTP client.
++ Upload the plugin folder into the /wp-content/plugins directory of your WordPress installation using your favorite FTP client.

-+ Navigate to "Plugins" > "Installed Plugins" section in your dashboard and activate the plugin.
++ Navigate to the "Plugins" > "Installed Plugins" section in your dashboard and activate the plugin.

 = 3.
-Install manually from WordPress admin panel =
+Install manually from the WordPress admin panel =

 + Download the plugin

-+ Go to "Plugins" > "Add New" and press "Upload Plugin" button.
++ Go to "Plugins" > "Add New" and press the "Upload Plugin" button.

 + Browse the plugin archive and click "Install Now"

-+ After the installation is complete click "Activate" link (Plugins > Installed Plugins).
++ After the installation is complete click the "Activate" link (Plugins > Installed Plugins).

 == Frequently Asked Questions ==